padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-Why was the `rollback transaction` triggered?
-The validation of our user model had been violated.
+The `rollback transaction` was triggered because the validation of our user model had been violated.
 Try to create an `User.new` model in the console and call the `.errors` method on:

 ```ruby